regencode/Pytanks/README.md

 ## Brief Description

-Pytanks is a endless top-down shooter where you control the player using WASD keys and the mouse.
+Pytanks is a endless top-down survival shooter where you control the player using WASD keys and the mouse.
 The goal is to survive as long as you can, with increasing difficulty and harder enemies as you stay alive for longer.
 Level up and collect buffs dropped by enemies in order to upgrade your damage, fire rate, bullet speed and movement speed.

 ---